Back to Blog

 Who is the best thyroid surgeon in Chennai?

-Dr. Vidhyadharan Sivakumar at THANC Hospital in Chennai is a highly experienced head and neck surgical oncologist specializing in thyroid surgery.
-He is known for his expertise in minimally invasive and robotic-assisted thyroidectomy techniques.
+Dr. Vidhyadharan Sivakumar at THANC Hospital in Chennai is a European Board-certified head and neck surgeon with 20+ years experience and 3000+ complex surgeries.
+He specializes in minimally invasive and robotic-assisted thyroidectomy, serving patients from across Chennai and Tamil Nadu.

 What are the alternatives to thyroidectomy?